pingcap/community/toc/README.md

 - Official members have the right to participate in TOC meetings, propose proposals, and vote.
 - Non-voting members have the right to participate in TOC meetings, propose proposals, but do not have the right to vote.

+TOC members consist of representatives from:

+- PingCAP, who is the founder of TiDB.
-TOC members come from community partners who have signed a cooperation agreement with PingCAP and representatives of important community projects.
+- Community partners who have signed a cooperation agreement with PingCAP.
+- Community projects.

+Now the community projects include [TiDB](https://github.com/pingcap/tidb), [TiKV](https://github.com/tikv/tikv) and [Chaos Mesh®](https://github.com/chaos-mesh/chaos-mesh).

 ## Nomination